Nikoleta-v3/Nikoleta-v3.github.io/students/cory_seelenfreund.md

 Cory was selected as one of only 20 finalists out of 800 participants to advance to the Regeneron International Science & Engineering Fair.

+At Regeneron International Science & Engineering Fair Cory won first prize in the Mathematical Sciences category.